kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

     export HOST=$(kubectl -n istio-system get ingress envoy-ingress -o=jsonpath={.spec.rules[0].host})
     ```

 1. Follow the instructions on the UI to create a namespace.
-See the guide to
+Refer to this guide on
   [creation of profiles](/docs/components/multi-tenancy/getting-started/#automatic-creation-of-profiles).

 Notes: